Bring your squad to BOSS SQAUD!

 Current resources include: Professionally shot promotional images by Ian Sutherland.
 Professionally shot and edited footage of October 2018 Spiegeltent Season, by Underground Media.
-In Show images from October Speigeltent season from Brig Bee Photo and Daniel Rabin.
-Future and Planned resources: In show images from December 2018 Theatre season by Ian Sutherland.
-Social Media Trailer cut by Underground Media - will be ready by Feb 2019.
+In-show images from October Speigeltent season from Brig Bee Photo and Daniel Rabin.
+In-show images from December 2018 Theatre season by Ian Sutherland.
+Poster Design editable for details of future seasons.
+Future and Planned resources: Social Media Trailer cut by Underground Media - ready by Feb 2019.

 We are particularly interested in working with and empowering women through circus workshops.
 In particular women going through hard times, mothers and daughters or adolescents ladies with anxiety or other needs requiring relaxed, low pressure environments.
 Workshops can be curated for groups of varying sizes and in a host of locations from large outdoor ovals to small indoor classrooms.

 Our show already travels with circus equipment that can be used to teach women hula hooping, juggling, tumbling, partner balances and skipping.
 All of which encourage resilience and physical activity.